-Does burning your skin with heated metal sound appealing to you?
-Believe it or not, you’re not alone.
-Plenty of people are intentionally burning their skin to create artistic scars.
-But while you might consider these burns simply an alternative — albeit 100 percent permanent — to tattoos, they carry their own significant risks.
+Are you interested in body branding?
+You’re not alone.
+Many people are intentionally burning their skin to create artistic scars.
+But while you might consider these burns an alternative to tattoos, they carry their own significant risks.

-Today, some are using body branding to decorate their bodies in the same way that others might get a tattoo.
+Today, some people are using body branding to decorate their bodies in the same way that others might get a tattoo.
 Typically, they use one of these four processes:

 - Striking: Small strips of heated stainless steel are placed on the skin to make designs on the body.

-Unlike tattoos that can be removed with laser surgery or pierced holes that can heal, branding is done because it is permanent.
+Unlike tattoos that have can be removed with laser surgery or piercing holes that can heal, branding is permanent.

 If you’re prone to fainting, especially when you experience pain, branding might not be for you.

 - The area where the branding is being performed isn’t clean.